The Great Ban: Efficacy and Unintended Consequences of a Massive Deplatforming Operation on Reddit: Discussion

 \section{Discussion}

 Our results shed light on the complex effects of The Great Ban, a paramount example of deplatforming that involved around 2,000 subreddits.
 Among our main findings is that 15.6\% of the affected users abandoned Reddit after the ban.
 Those who remained on the platform reduced their toxicity by 6.6\% on average.
 At the same time however, around 5\% of all users markedly increased their toxicity.
 The presence of such resentful users was widespread across the analyzed subreddits.
-However, only 16\% of users increased both their toxicity and their activity.
-Similarly, only 21\% of users increased their toxicity and also obtained stronger positive feedback from other users.
 These nuanced results cover new ground on the effects of The Great Ban and, more broadly, on adverse reactions to moderation interventions.
 Our results also lend themselves to multiple considerations about the design and deployment of effective moderation as well as about the challenges of regulating online platforms.